Ekleog/ansible-openvpn-server/README.md

 openvpn-server
 ==============

 This role aims to provide an easy-to-use (yet flexible) OpenVPN server configuration.

+It is designed to work together with openvpn-client ; this way it can generate every private key on the right computer and never move them around, which is better for security reasons.

 Requirements
 ------------

 At the moment, only portage is supported.
 Adding support for other package managers should be trivial, though.

 Role Variables
 --------------

+* `openvpn_server_proto`: Protocol to use
+Default: udp

+* `openvpn_server_port`: Port to which the server should bind
+Default: 1194

+* `openvpn_server_dev`: Device to create, or use if it already exists.
+Please note at the moment it supports only TAP-based VPNs
+Default: tun

-* `openvpn_server_home`: Configures the directory in which to place configuration files.
+* `openvpn_server_home`: Directory in which to place configuration files
 Default: /etc/openvpn

 * `openvpn_server_user`: User to run OpenVPN with (will be created if non-existent)